What Would Jefferson do? Time Traveling at Thomas Jefferson’s Monticello

-“I was transported back in time,” says Clive, holding up the glasses, inspecting the lenses.
-He returns to cleaning them.
+“I was transported back in time,” says Clive, holding up his glasses, inspecting the lenses.
+He returns to wiping them.

 “Well, that’s great, Clive,” I say, getting up and collecting the refuse from my lunch.
 “But we’ve got to get going.
 We’ll be late for the tour.”

 It’s the word troubled that gets me, not worried, bothered, pissed.
-It hints at something deeper, more complicated.
-If Jefferson actually was disturbed by the idea of our having a black president, he would be troubled by it.
-As a bigot, Jefferson would’ve been a thinker.
+It hints at something deeper, something more complicated.
+If Jefferson actually was upset by the idea of our having a black president, he would be troubled by it.
+As a bigot, Jefferson would be articulate.

 So now he’s got me hooked.
 But I’ll be damned if I’ll cross back over to him.
-I’m still standing at the door, the wife hanging fire beside me, when I pronounce, “Jefferson hated slavery.”
+I’m still standing by the door, my wife beside me, when I say, “Jefferson hated slavery.”

 Clive sort of shrugs.
 He’s conceding me this.
 He gets up and comes over.
 He’s still holding his fountain drink and takes a sip through the straw before saying, “Jefferson objected to slavery as a political matter.
-Morally his position was not so clear cut.
-He released very few of his slaves upon his death and the ones he released were actually relatives of his children.”
+Morally his position wasn’t so clear.
+He released very few of his slaves upon his death, and the ones he did release were actually the relatives of his children.”

 The truth of this is unassailable.
 These are known historical facts.
-So my objection is half-hearted and Clive cuts me off in mid-sentence.
+So my objection is halfhearted and Clive cuts me off in mid-sentence.
 “Of course you can get any of this out of a book.
 But if you really want to know what Jefferson thinks, I can tell you.
-He was really quite chatty, once he got over the shock.”
+He was really quite chatty with me, once he got over the shock.”

-I’ve had enough and I’m about to push out the door when the wife pipes up, “Where did you meet him?”
-She’s a fan of sci-fi and can’t help herself.
+I’ve had enough of this, and I’m about to push out the door when the wife pipes up, “Where did you meet him?”
+She’s a fan of sci-fi.
+She can’t help it.

 “Come on,” says Clive.
 “I’ll show you.”